TL;DR

 The Neuroscience: Why Kids Are More Vulnerable Than Adults

-The prefrontal cortex (PFC) is the brain region responsible for:
+The prefrontal cortex (PFC) is the part of the brain that handles:

 The Data That Should Alarm Every Parent